Is Monetary Punishment for Someone Found Not Guilty of a Crime Constitutional?

-The United States Supreme Court held today that it is not.
+The United States Supreme Court held in 2017 that the institution of monetary punishments is not constitutional if an accused person is found not guilty.
 In an opinion authored by Justice Ruth Bader Ginsburg, the Supreme Court held in Nelson v.
 Colorado that monies paid in fines, costs, and restitution must be refunded when someone is found not guilty.
 In this case, Shannon Nelson was convicted by a Colorado jury of two felonies and three misdemeanors involving sexual and physical abuse of four children.
 She received a sentence of 20 years to life and was ordered to pay $8,192.50 in court costs, fines, fees, and restitution.

 She appealed her conviction and her conviction was reversed.
 She was tried again and found not guilty.
 She petitioned to have the money returned but only a portion of it was.